tomaszfrelek2/CVPR_2025_Anti-UAV_Challenge/README.md

 data_modification: The data_modification folder contains the scripts that we used to subsample the original dataset into both YOLO and SiamFC formats

-SiamFC: This folder contains all of our code for the SiamFC model
+SiamFC: This folder contains all of our code for the SiamFC model.
+Instructions for running are in siamfc/readme.md